Otard95/prun-palette/README.md

 ## Contributing

-Contributions to PrUn Palette are always welcome.
-If you have a feature suggestion, bug report, or want to contribute to the code, please feel free to open an issue or submit a pull request.
+PrUn Palette thrives on the valuable contributions from our community.
+Whether it's a bug report, feature suggestion, or a code contribution, they all help make PrUn Palette better.

+For detailed guidelines on how to contribute, please refer to our [Contribution Guide](./CONTRIBUTION_GUIDE.md).
+We can't wait to see your ideas and work!

 ## License